monxas/proxmox/docs/community-containers.md

 1. Access the application in your web browser using the container's IP address.
 2. Verify that the application is running successfully.

-And that's it!
-Now you know how to create containers within Proxmox.
-It's easy to use, and containers are awesome.
-At this point, I challenge you to create additional containers for whatever applications you want.

-Happy containerizing!